Homemade Happy Hour

 • Don’t worry about the tomato skins.
 They’ll blend right up into the sauce and you won’t notice them.
 No need to peel your tomatoes or remove the skins before blending.

-• This sauce is delicious on traditional pasta, zucchini noodles, or pan-fried gnocchi.
+This sauce is delicious on traditional pasta, zucchini noodles, or pan-fried gnocchi.
 We also enjoy it instead of red sauce when we make homemade pizza.

-Looking for More Tomato Recipes?
+Looking for More Recipes with Tomatoes?

 A bowl of Roasted Tomato Soup.